A Simple and Optimal Policy Design with Safety against Heavy-Tailed Risk for Stochastic Bandits: Introduction

 regret is bounded by $\delta$.
 We note that there has been a related result in the adversarial bandit setting (see, e.g., \citealt{neu2015explore}, \citealt{lattimore2020bandit}).
 It is shown that for the $K$-armed bandit problem with adversarial rewards uniformly in $[0, 1]$, there exists a single policy EXP3-IX such that the worst-case probability of incurring a

 regret is bounded by $\delta$ for any $\delta > 0$.
 The difference between this result and ours are two-folds.
 From the policy design prospective, the idea behind EXP3-IX is to use exponential weight, while the idea behind our policy is to use a modified confidence bound designed to handle the stochastic setting.
 From the model setting perspective, in the adversarial setting, rewards are assumed to be uniformly bounded, and the bound is an input to the policy.
 While in the stochastic setting, the magnitude of a single reward is uncontrollable.
-In fact, naively reducing the bound under the adversarial setting into one under the stochastic setting not only makes the new bound sub-optimal on the order of $\ln(1/\delta)$ but also requires knowing the confidence parameter $\delta$ in advance.
-This point is discussed in detail in Section \ref{sec:extensions}.
+In Section \ref{sec:extensions}, we elaborate in more details on why adversarial bandit policies such as EXP3-IX may not work.

 There has been not much work on understanding the tail risk of stochastic bandit algorithms.
 Two earlier works are \cite{audibert2009exploration, salomon2011deviations} and they studied the concentration properties of the regret around the instance-dependent mean $O(\ln T)$.
 They showed that in general the regret of the policies concentrate only at a polynomial rate.
 That is, the probability of incurring a regret of $c(\ln T)^p$ (with $c>0$ and $p>1$ fixed) is approximately polynomially decaying with $T$.
 Different from our work, the concentration in their work is under an instance-dependent environment, and so such polynomial rate might be different across different instances.
 Nevertheless, their results indicate that standard bandit algorithms generally have undesirable concentration properties.
-Recently, \cite{ashutosh2021bandit} showed that an online learning policy with the goal of obtaining logarithmic regret can be fragile, in the sense that a mis-specified risk parameter (e.g., the parameter for subgaussian noises) in the policy can incur an instance-dependent expected regret of $\omega(\ln T)$.
+Recently, \cite{ashutosh2021bandit} showed that an online learning policy with the goal of obtaining logarithmic regret can be fragile, in the sense that a mis-specified risk parameter (e.g., the parameter for subGaussian noises) in the policy can incur an instance-dependent expected regret of $\omega(\ln T)$.
 They then developed robust algorithms to circumvent the issue.
 Note that their goal is to handle mis-specification related with risk, but still the task is to minimize the expected regret.